 Kilkenny School, Ireland.
 Trinity College, Dublin.

 Chronology/Biography of Jonathan Swift:

-1682: Went to Trinity College, Dublin although he was never a very good student.
+1682: Swift went to Trinity College, Dublin although he was never a very good student.

-1686: Received his degree “speciali gratia” i.e. because of a special decree.
+1686: He received his degree “speciali gratia” i.e. because of a special decree.
 Undaunted he stayed on to study for a higher degree.

 1699: Death of Sir William Temple.
 Swift returned to Ireland and took up various positions in the church.